MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/engage-with-your-customers.md

 # Engage with your customers

-Drive customer engagement and satisfaction by using features like notifications, targeted offers, responding to reviews and feedback, and more.
+[Partner Center](https://partner.microsoft.com/dashboard) includes features to help you drive customer engagement and satisfaction.
+Learn how to use notifications, targeted offers, responding to reviews and feedback, and more.

 -   [Create customer groups](create-customer-groups.md)
 -   [Respond to customer reviews](respond-to-customer-reviews.md)